openebs/openebs/GOVERNANCE.md

 ### Chairs

-OpenEBS Chairs are ex-maintainers that have stepped down from active contributions, but continue to support the existing maintainers with:
+OpenEBS Chairs are maintainers that have stepped down from active contributions, but continue to support the existing maintainers with:
 * Open Source Governance of the project
 * Coaching on leadership and prioritization for the existing maintainers